HomerKH19/MM1-Updates/README.md

 A PDF of the BOM's are available to download also.

-I have uploaded the CPU Board schematics that I have been recreating using KiCAD.
+I have uploaded the CPU Board Schematics that I have been recreating using KiCAD.

 ### Goals
 - [X] Make replacement backplane that accepts an ATX style PSU V 1.5